 Informal and dynamic dayroom discussions among accreditation managers have solved some of the greatest problems faced by fire and public safety agencies, our communities, our nation, and even our world.
 In these discussions, all participants are equal, participate, and share ideas, but usually at least one person provides the straight scope for the rest of the group.

-CFAI reserves 1:00 pm to 2:00 pm EST on the second Friday of each month for our own online dayroom discussions with the people responsible for coordinating their departments' accreditation processes.
+CFAI reserves 2:00 pm to 3:00 pm EST on the last Thursday every other month for our own online dayroom discussions with the people responsible for coordinating their departments' accreditation processes.
 They may represent Registered, Applicant, or Accredited agencies.
-The discussion begins with 20-minute point of insight from the CFAI Program Manager, followed by the answering of questions and exchange of advice among all participants.
-Register here for the next Dayroom Discussions.
+The discussion begins with 20-minute point of insight from the CFAI Program Manager or invited guest, followed by the answering of questions and exchange of advice among all participants.

 Cancellations subject to a $25 administrative fee and must be in writing (telephone cancellations will not be accepted) to CPSE via fax (703-961-0113) or email (email@example.com) no later than 10 days prior to workshop start date.
-Workshop cancellation form can be found on the CPSE website using the following link: http://publicsafetyexcellence.org/Forms.aspx.
-No refunds will be processed after this date however registration fee may be applied to another scheduled workshop.
+No refunds will be processed after this date.
 Attendee substitutions will be allowed and may be made in writing to firstname.lastname@example.org.
 Full registration fee is forfeited for workshop no shows.